 Helping buyers envision themselves and their belongings in your home is a key component to successful real estate sales.
 Renting a storage unit so you can pack up knickknacks, photos, extra furniture and other personal items is often the best method we use to prepare your home for sale.
 Filled to the brim closets and drawers should also be cleaned out.
 Messy closets give the appearance that your home doesn't have enough storage space.
 Removing clutter and depersonalizing the space is important.

-Wash all bedding including sheets, comforters and blankets.
+Wash all bedding including mattress covers, sheets, comforters and blankets.
 People don't realize that they sweat when they sleep.
 Walking into a home where you can smell dirty bedding is an immediate turnoff and makes potential buyers want to exit a room as quickly as they entered.

 Paint your walls a neutral color that will appeal to a wide range of buyers.
 This neutral palette will not only open up the space and make rooms appear larger, but it will also help potential buyers envision their furniture and belongings in the home.